Tenmei eruption: 1783 eruption of Mount Asama

 The volcano's devastation exacerbated what was already known as the "Tenmei famine".
 Much of the agriculturally productive land in Shinano and Kōzuke provinces would remain fallow or under-producing for the next four or five years.
 The effects of this eruption were made worse because, after years of near or actual famine, neither the authorities nor the people had any remaining reserves.
-The 4 August eruption killed up to 1,400 people, with an additional 20,000 more deaths caused by the famine.Due to the Tenmei eruption, a lava flow called "Onioshidashi" flowed the northern slope of Mt.
+The 4 August eruption killed up to 1,400 people, with an additional 20,000 more deaths caused by the famine.

+Due to the Tenmei eruption, a lava flow called "Onioshidashi" flowed along the northern slope of Mt.
 Asama.
 Now, it is known as a tourist destination.